Geoff Shepard

-Geoffrey Carroll "Geoff" Shepard (born November 7, 1944) is an American lawyer, author and lecturer.
+Geoffrey Carroll Shepard (born November 7, 1944) is an American lawyer, author and lecturer.

 Early life

 Geoff Shepard was born in Santa Barbara, California, and grew up in Southern California.
 His graduating class from the Irvine Elementary School in 1958 consisted of only thirty-two students.
 He graduated from Woodrow Wilson High School in Long Beach in 1962.
 He went on to Whittier College and was a member of the debate team, student body president and recipient of the Richard Nixon scholarship – which was awarded by Nixon himself at a luncheon in 1965 and had been partially funded by Nixon.

 Shepard received his JD from Harvard Law School, with honors, in 1969, where he was ranked in the top fifth of his class.

 Nixon administration

-Upon graduation, Shepard was selected a 1969–1970 White House Fellow, one of fifteen young Americans chosen to spend that year studying the Executive Branch.
+Upon graduation, Shepard was selected as a 1969–1970 White House Fellow, one of fifteen young Americans chosen to spend that year serving in the Executive Branch.
 He worked at the Treasury Department, as Special Assistant to the Secretary.

 In September 1970 Shepard was hired by John Ehrlichman, Assistant to the President for Domestic Affairs, onto his Domestic Council staff.
 That staff, the counterpart to the National Security Council staff under Henry Kissinger, worked with the President on domestic issues of national importance.
 Shepard's immediate superior was Egil Krogh, later to become notorious as the head of the White House Plumbers.
 Shepard succeeded Krogh as Associate Director for General Government in 1972 and was re-appointed to that position by President Gerald R. Ford in 1974.
 He left the White House staff in 1975, having authored hundreds of policy memoranda for presidents Nixon and Ford and their senior staff.

 During the unfolding of the Watergate scandal, Shepard also functioned as principal deputy to J. Fred Buzhardt, President Nixon's Watergate defense counsel.
-In that capacity, he helped to transcribe the White House tapes, was placed in charge of the Document Rooms holding the seized files of John Dean, John Ehrlichman and H.R.
+In that capacity, he helped transcribe the White House tapes, was placed in charge of the Document Rooms holding the seized files of John Dean, John Ehrlichman and H.R.
 Haldeman and worked with Bryce Harlow and Dean Burch in their roles as White House Counselors.